X1Zeth2X/kagawasan/README.md

 *Please remember that this is still in alpha so expect the code to be a bit all over the place, bugs, and glitches.*

-Hear me out:
-> Rewrites, rewrites, why the rewrites?
-The old Kagawasan was written with hacky methods which made the experience clunky and some of them needs changing, why not refactor the code?
-Refactoring the code would take as much time as rewriting it, Instead of refactoring, I think transfering the core logic and building off that is much better in the long run.
-Rewriting will allow for better **scalability** and **maintainability**.
-I will also make sure that this doesn't happen as often.

 ## Features
 Kagawasan contains the usual UI/UX of most social platforms and aims to be much better.
 You can learn more about how the components are written using the following documentations.